-The Sub-Fund will enter into securities lending transactions on a temporary basis for the purpose of generating additional income and capital through securities lending rates.
-The opportunity to enter into a loan is assessed on a case-by-case basis and is driven by lending rates, liquidity and short interest of the security.
-The revenue is generated from the lending rates only, not from the reinvestment of collateral.
-A maximum of 20% of the net assets of the Sub-Fund may be subject to securities lending.
-The Sub- expects to subject between 0% and 5% of its net assets to securities lending. und I expects to subject between U% and 5% of its net assets to securities lenging.
-For further details on Securities Financing Transactions, please refer to point 3.2. of Part B of prospectus. the The risk profile of the Fund is to be considered over an investment horizon of more than five years.
-Potential investors must be aware that the assets of the Sub-Fund are subject to the fluctuations or international markets and to the risks inherent in transferable securities in which the Sub-Fund investors are subjected.
-Risk profileThe main risks incurred by the Sub-Fund are risks associated with discretionary management, equity emerging markets risk, ESG risk, currency risk, interest rate risk, credit risk, risks of leverage, counterp risk, risk associated with high-yield bonds, risk of capital loss, specific risks associated with investment China and sustainability risk.
-The aforementioned risks are described in detail in section "Description arty ts in Moreover, it should be noted that the management undertaken by the Sub-Fund is discretionary; it r on anticipating the evolution of the various markets.
-This being the case, there is a risk that the Sub-I might not be invested in the best-performing markets at all times.
-Shareholders must be aware that investments in the emerging markets involve additional risks becau the political and economic situation in the emerging countries that may affect the value of investments.
-Investment The Management Company has delegated the investment management of this Sub-Fund partial y to Manager Carmignac UK Ltd and partially to Carmignac Gestion in Paris, France.
-Method for The method used to determine the Sub-Fund's aggregate risk is the relative VaR (Value at Risk) me determining relative to a reference portfolio (the Sub-Fund's reference indicator will be its reference portfolio). overall risk expected level of leverage calculated as the sum of nominal amounts without netting or hedging, is 20 Investor profile This Sub-Fund is intended for private and institutional investors wishing to diversify their investment while benefiting from market opportunities through active asset management over a recomment investment period of more than five years.
-Units of this Sub-Fund have not been registered in accord with the US Securities Act of 1933.
-They may therefore not be offered or sold, either directly or indirect on behalf of or for the benefit of a US person, as defined in "Regulation S". nded ance Historical The Sub-Fund past performance is available in the relevant KID(s). performance
+Risk profile maximum of 20% of the net assets of the Sub-Fund may be subject to securities lending.
+The Sub-Fund expects to subject between 0% and 5% of its net assets to securities lending.
+For further details on Securities Financing Transactions, please refer to point 3.2. of Part B of the prospectus.
+The risk profile of the Fund is to be considered over an investment horizon of more than five years.
+Potential investors must be aware that the assets of the Sub-Fund are subject to the fluctuations of the international markets and to the risks inherent in transferable securities in which the Sub-Fund invests.
+The main risks incurred by the Sub-Fund are risks associated with discretionary management, equity risk, emerging markets risk, ESG risk, currency risk, interest rate risk, credit risk, risks of leverage, counterparty risk, risk associated with high-yield bonds, risk of capital loss, specific risks associated with investments in China and sustainability risk.
+The aforementioned risks are described in detail in section "Description of Risks" of this prospectus and in the related KIDs.
+Moreover, it should be noted that the management undertaken by the Sub-Fund is discretionary; it relies on anticipating the evolution of the various markets.
+This being the case, there is a risk that the Sub-Fund might not be invested in the best-performing markets at all times.
+Shareholders must be aware that investments in the emerging markets involve additional risks because of the political and economic situation in the emerging countries that may affect the value of the investments.
+Investment The Management Company has delegated the investment management of this Sub-Fund partially to Manager Carmignac UK Ltd and partially to Carmignac Gestion in Paris, France.
+Method for The method used to determine the Sub-Fund's aggregate risk is the relative VaR (Value at Risk) method determining relative to a reference portfolio (the Sub-Fund's reference indicator will be its reference portfolio).
+The overall risk expected level of leverage calculated as the sum of nominal amounts without netting or hedging, is 200%.
+This Sub-Fund is intended for private and institutional investors wishing to diversify their investments Investor profile while benefiting from market opportunities through active asset management over a recommended Investor profile investment period of more than five years.
+Units of this Sub-Fund have not been registered in accordance with the US Securities Act of 1933.
+They may therefore not be offered or sold, either directly or indirectly, on behalf of or for the benefit of a US person, as defined in "Regulation S". on behalf of or for the benefit of a 03 person, as defined in Tregulation 3.

-CHARACTERISTICS OF THE SHARES Class Currency ISIN ISIN Dividend policy Type of i Minimum initial and subsequent subscription A EUR Acc EUR LU2809794220 Accumulation All None A USD Acc USD LU2809794493 Accumulation All None E EUR Acc EUR LU2809794816 Accumulation All None F EUR Acc EUR LU2809794576 Accumulation Authorised investors None F USD Acc USD LU2812616816 Accumulation Authorised investors None I EUR Acc EUR LU2809794733 Accumulation Authorised institutional investors EUR 10,000,000 (initial subscription only) I USD Acc USD LU2809794659 Accumulation Authorised institutional investors USD 10,000,000 (initial subscription only)
+CHARACTERISTICS OF THE SHARES Class Currency ISIN Dividend policy Type of investors Minimum initial and subsequent subscription A EUR Acc EUR LU2809794220 Accumulation All None A USD Acc USD LU2809794493 Accumulation All None E EUR Acc EUR LU2809794816 Accumulation All None F EUR Acc EUR LU2809794576 Accumulation Authorised investors None F USD Acc USD LU2812616816 Accumulation Authorised investors None I EUR Acc EUR LU2809794733 Accumulation Authorised institutional investors EUR 10,000,000 (initial subscription only) I USD Acc USD LU2809794659 Accumulation Authorised institutional investors USD 10,000,000 (initial subscription only) X EUR Acc EUR LU3060210443 Accumulation Authorised investors None